This post may contain affiliate links. Please read our disclosure policy.

 a small tuna casserole topped with bread crumbs and fresh basil on a white plate.

-Enjoy a classic tuna casserole accompanied by aromatic roasted Brussels sprouts, a vibrant and fresh tomato salad, and buttery cornbread.
+Pair this classic tuna casserole with roasted Brussels sprouts, a fresh tomato salad, and buttery cornbread for a well-rounded meal.

-• Ease of Preparation: All you need are simple ingredients and a small baking dish.
+• Easy to Make: Uses simple ingredients and a baked in a small baking dish.

 a spoon above a tuna casserole holding a bite of the casserole.